 Since July 2022, a new Act No. 111/2022 Coll.
-On the Resolution of Impending Bankruptcy (the "Act"), has been adopted in Slovakia, which provides for a new type of procedure preventive restructuring and temporary protection of the debtor.
-This law is a consequence of the transposition of Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to increase the efficiency of procedures concerning restructuring, insolvency, and discharge of debt, and amending Directive (EU) 2017/1132 (Directive on restructuring and insolvency).
+On the Resolution of Impending Bankruptcy (the "Act"), has been adopted in Slovakia, which provides for a new type of procedure - preventive restructuring and temporary protection of the debtor.
+This law is a consequence of the transposition of Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to the debtor and the creditor are mutually negotiating to change or modify their maturity and the creditor has an interest in negotiating, which the debtor has confirmed in writing to the creditor at the time of the negotiation.